uPortal-Attic/uportal-app-framework/docs/app-options.md

 + *The path is evaluated in AppHeaderOptionsController (portal/misc/controllers.js)*
 + *The path must lead to a file in your project directory (for now).
 In a perfect world, this controller would be more robust and would accept a service to retrieve template HTML from a provided endpoint.
-Go to [uw-frame on GitHub](https://github.com/UW-Madison-DoIT/uw-frame) to open an issue or pull request to make this happen!*
+Go to [uportal-app-framework on GitHub](https://github.com/UW-Madison-DoIT/uw-frame) to open an issue or pull request to make this happen!*